-Carribean Fragoza Co-Director, is a writer and artist from South El Monte, CA. She has published fiction and poetry in publications such as Palabra Literary Magazine, Emohippus, BOMB Magazine, and Huizache Magazine.
+Carribean Fragoza Co-Director, is a writer and artist from South El Monte, CA. She is the editor of Boom Magazine in California.
+She has published fiction and poetry in publications such as Palabra Literary Magazine, Emohippus, BOMB Magazine, and Huizache Magazine.
 Her arts/culture reviews and essays have been published in online national and international magazines such as Letras Libres, Culture Strike, Los Angeles Review of Books, and Tropics of Meta.
 She is a graduate of UCLA and CalArts’ MFA Writing Program.
 She is founder and co-director of the South El Monte Art Posse (SEMAP), a multi-disciplinary arts collective.
 SEMAP currently runs a column on KCET Departures about the San Gabriel Valley, called “East of East."

-Romeo Guzman Co-Director, is a Fellow at UCSD’s Center for U.S.-Mexican Studies (2015-16) and a Ph.D. candidate in history at Columbia University.
+Romeo Guzman Co-Director, is professor of public history at CSU Fresno and earned his Ph.D. in history at Columbia University.
 His publications on migration, popular culture, and public history have appeared in a range of outlets, including Tropics of Meta, UC Press’s Boom Magazine, KCET, and the encyclopedic volume, Icons of Mexico

-Daniel Morales East of East Website Designer, was born in South El Monte and grew up in nearby Azusa, California.
-He completed his BA at the University of Chicago and is completing his doctoral work at Columbia University.
+Daniel Morales East of East archive and website designer.
+H was born in South El Monte and grew up in nearby Azusa, California.
+He is a professor in public history and Latinos at Virginia Commonwealth University in Richmond VA.
+He completed his BA at the University of Chicago and Ph.D.
+Columbia University.
 He studies the economic and social history of the United States and Mexico, particularly the creation of migrant networks across Mexico and the US in the early 20th century.

-Nick Juravich is a doctoral candidate at Columbia University.
+Nick Juravich is a professor in labor and public history at UMass Boston and earned his Ph.D. at Columbia University.
 He studies the history of social movements, education, labor, and urban policy in the US in the twentieth century.
 He lives in Crown Heights, Brooklyn, where he worked in youth health and education programming before coming to Columbia, and where he still writes periodically on contemporary community issues.

-Maria John is a doctoral candidate at Columbia University, with interests in settler colonialism, indigenous history, healthcare and public policy, political activism, and comparative historical methodology.
+Maria John is a professor in Native American and public history at UMass Boston.
+She earned her Ph.D. at Columbia University, with interests in settler colonialism, indigenous history, healthcare and public policy, political activism, and comparative historical methodology.
 Her dissertation explores the history of health activism and advocacy among urban indigenous communities in Australia and the United States between 1950 and 1980.
 In particular, she focuses on indigenous advocacy for free, community-based healthcare clinics run by and for native people as an expression and realization of their political ideals and agenda of self-determination.

 Andre Kobayashi Deckrow is a doctoral candidate in the History-East Asia program at Columbia University.
 His dissertation examines Japanese state-led migration to Brazil in the 1920s and 30s.
 Born in Japan, Andre grew up outside of Seattle, Washington.
 Prior to graduate school, he spent a year traveling around the Pacific Rim as a Thomas J. Watson Fellow researching Japanese gardens as symbols of historical memory.